The Cold Earth Slept Below

 • Limited Nutrients: Subsurface environments often have limited access to organic matter and essential nutrients.
 Extremophiles have evolved efficient mechanisms for scavenging scarce resources and recycling nutrients within the ecosystem.

 • Absence of Light: The absence of sunlight necessitates reliance on chemosynthesis, a process where organisms derive energy from chemical reactions rather than photosynthesis.
-Many subsurface microorganisms utilize the oxidation of inorganic compounds, such as hydrogen sulfide or methane, as an energy source.
+Many subsurface microorganisms use the oxidation of inorganic compounds, such as hydrogen sulfide or methane, as an energy source.

 These extremophiles play critical roles in subsurface biogeochemical cycles, influencing the movement and transformation of elements like carbon, nitrogen, and sulfur.
 Their metabolic activities can impact the formation of minerals, the availability of resources, and the overall stability of subsurface environments.